fwaters2/100-days-of-code/r1-log.md

 ### R1D12
 Spent the day researching options for cloud hosting options and trying out different query languages.
 Really starting to miss front-end development!

+### R1D13
+Some days things just seem to go right.
+Finally settled on a mysql database with a nodejs backend hosted on Heroku for the REST API.
+Super grateful for all the amazing open source projects out there and all the informative blogs and replies to stack-overflow questions.